 The other night I picked a big zucchini from the garden and used it in a beef stir-fry.
 Being used to living on the 12th floor of a downtown condo, I find it very cool that I can go out to my backyard and just grab fresh vegetables!
 And the cat makes a nice leg warmer as I listen to jazz on the stereo in the evening.
 I had forgotten how nice it is to have a stereo.
 I’ve only been here four days but I feel quite at home already.

 TrustedHouseSitters (THS) charges $79 a year to register as a house-sitter.
-There are similar sites that charge less, such as MindMyHouse.com and HouseCarers.com.
+There are similar but smaller sites that charge less, such as MindMyHouse.com and HouseCarers.com.
 You can choose in which countries you would like to house-sit.
 THS is a British site, so half the assignments are in the UK.
 The other half of assignments are mostly found in Australia, New Zealand, USA, Canada, Europe, as well as a few in Asia/Middle East.

 Each day you receive an email listing the most recent assignments, and you can contact the owners directly by writing a “cover letter” of sorts, outlining why you’re interested and why they should pick you.
 They also get a link to your profile.
 So in a way, it is like applying for a job.
 You have to act fast though, because the best assignments get a lot of applications.
 Right now, THS shows 4430 sitters versus 1653 house-sitting assignments.
 Homeowners are more likely to consider the early applicants.
 If you make the short-list, they will probably want to talk to you over the phone or Skype before making a final decision.